Sample Itinerary · Chile and Argentina

 El Chaltén, Argentina

-Transfer north to El Chaltén, a tiny mountain village at the foot of Mount Fitz Roy and Cerro Torre, two of the most dramatic granite peaks on earth.
+Transfer north to El Chaltén, a tiny mountain village at the foot of Mount Fitz Roy and Cerro Torre, granite spires that rise nearly vertically from the steppe.
 Three days of world class hiking in Los Glaciares National Park with trails beginning directly from town.
 The Laguna de los Tres trek reaches a high glacial lake directly beneath the jagged towers of Fitz Roy at sunrise.
 The Laguna Torre trail winds through lenga beech forests to the foot of Cerro Torre.
 A rest day allows for a boat excursion to the remote Lago del Desierto where hanging glaciers meet emerald forest at the Argentine-Chilean border.
 Explora El Chaltén sits on the private Chorrillo Malo estancia with sweeping mountain views and guided excursions both inside and outside the park.

 Where to stay